jeremy43/special-goggles/README.md

 This is an official implementation for [Flow-Guided Feature Aggregation for Video Recognition](https://arxiv.org/abs/1703.10025) (FGFA) based on MXNet.
 It is worth noticing that:

   * The original implementation is based on our internal Caffe version on Windows.
 There are slight differences in the final accuracy and running time due to the plenty details in platform switch.
+  * This repository performs one-phase training on the mixture dataset of ImageNet DET+VID, instead of two-phase training (first trained on ImageNet DET, then trained on ImageNet VID) which is performed in the original paper.
-  * The code is tested on official [MXNet@(commit 62ecb60)](https://github.com/dmlc/mxnet/tree/62ecb60) with the extra operators for Flow-guided Feature Aggregation.
+  * The code is tested on official [MXNet@(v0.10.0)](https://github.com/apache/incubator-mxnet/tree/v0.10.0) with the extra operators for Flow-guided Feature Aggregation.
   * We trained our model based on the ImageNet pre-trained [ResNet-v1-101](https://github.com/KaimingHe/deep-residual-networks) model and [Flying Chairs](https://lmb.informatik.uni-freiburg.de/resources/datasets/FlyingChairs.en.html) pre-trained [FlowNet](https://lmb.informatik.uni-freiburg.de/resources/binaries/dispflownet/dispflownet-release-1.2.tar.gz) model using a [model converter](https://github.com/dmlc/mxnet/tree/430ea7bfbbda67d993996d81c7fd44d3a20ef846/tools/caffe_converter).
 The converted [ResNet-v1-101](https://github.com/KaimingHe/deep-residual-networks) model produces slightly lower accuracy (Top-1 Error on ImageNet val: 24.0% v.s.
 23.6%).
-  * This repository used code from [MXNet rcnn example](https://github.com/dmlc/mxnet/tree/master/example/rcnn) and [mx-rfcn](https://github.com/giorking/mx-rfcn).
+  * This repository used code from [MXNet rcnn example](https://github.com/apache/incubator-mxnet/tree/master/example/rcnn) and [mx-rfcn](https://github.com/giorking/mx-rfcn).
-  * To install the MXNet version for this model, please refer to [this repo](https://github.com/daijifeng001/mxnet).